 Passion is the first word that comes to mind when you speak with Dan and Beth Whittemore, as their commitment to Native American students has become just that, a passion that has grown over the years from just a feeling of filling a need, to a dedication that has provided the opportunity for hundreds of students to fulfill their educational dreams.

 This endowment has been a long time in the making.
-Dan, like many of his family members was an accountant.
+Dan, like many of his family members, was an accountant.
 He worked in private firms and taught, but eventually wound up at Denver University to pursue a law degree.
-A passion for law, accounting and education led him to work as the Colorado state controller, then the controller of Chicago Public Schools, the finance vice president for the Colorado State Board of Colleges and Occupational Education and eventually to Arizona where he served as Vice Chancellor, Business Administration at the Maricopa Community Colleges.
-It was in Arizona where Dan and Beth immersed themselves in learning about the education of Native American communities, realizing that this was a minority group that was significantly underrepresented.
+A passion for law, accounting, and education led him to work as the Colorado state controller, then the controller of Chicago Public Schools, the finance vice president for the Colorado State Board of Colleges and Occupational Education, and eventually to Arizona where he served as Vice-Chancellor, Business Administration at the Maricopa Community Colleges.
+It was in Arizona where Dan and Beth immersed themselves in learning about the education of Native American communities, realizing that this was a significantly underrepresented minority group.

-“Their creation of the Eagle Feather Native American Endowment provides yet another opportunity to encourage support for underserved students and the Whittemores are passionate about watching this endowment grow,” said Brian Spicker, CEO and President, Maricopa Community Colleges Foundation.
+“Their creation of the Eagle Feather Native American Endowment provides yet another opportunity to encourage support for underserved students and the Whittemore’s are passionate about watching this endowment grow,” said Brian Spicker, CEO and President of Maricopa Community Colleges Foundation.
 “They have partnered with the Johnson Scholarship Foundation to create a matching component which increases the potential of this endowment to $200,000 and are looking for other opportunities to expand their gift.”